rwonja/lab_prompts/lab_context.md

 Onja is a social enterprise training underprivileged Malagasy (and eventually other East African) youth to become world-class developers.
 Our mission is to create opportunities that help improve quality of life across Madagascar and Africa.

 We're in a scaling phase, transitioning from in-person teacher-led education to self-driven, accessible curriculum.
-These labs serve students who have:
+Our students typically have:

-- **Limited computer experience**: ~5 weeks total when they encounter these CSS labs
+- **Limited prior technical experience**: Often encountering computing concepts for the first time
 - **Recent English acquisition**: English is learned as part of the program
-- **High motivation**: First cohort described the program as challenging but worthwhile
+- **High motivation**: Consistently described as challenging but transformative
-- **Early development stage**: Currently in weeks 6-7 of a 60+ week comprehensive program
+- **Rapid development**: Moving through a comprehensive 60+ week program

-### Curriculum Context

-Students reach these CSS labs having completed:
-- 1 week: General computer skills
-- 2 weeks: HTML fundamentals
-- 2 weeks: CSS basics (weeks 3-4)
-- **Now in weeks 6-7**: More advanced CSS concepts

-The full curriculum spans topics from basic web development through React, React Native, algorithms, and capstone projects.
+The full curriculum spans from basic computer literacy through advanced web development, algorithms, and capstone projects.

+## Foundational Lab Design Inquiry

+**Core Philosophy**: Every lab emerges from understanding the specific moment in the learning journey, not from predetermined templates.
+Each lab's objectives flow naturally from the context rather than being imposed externally.

+### Essential Discovery Questions

+Before designing any lab, explore these foundational questions with beginner's mind:

+#### **Context Assessment**
+- Where are students in their mental model development right now?
+- What systems are they currently juggling that might feel ritualistic or mysterious?
+- Which recent concepts are they likely holding loosely vs. confidently?
+- What assumptions are they probably making about how things work?
+- How has their relationship with complexity evolved recently?

+#### **Integration Opportunity Discovery**
+- **Seed Harvesting**: What frameworks or concepts have we been gradually exposing them to that might now be ready for deeper exploration?
+- **Seed Planting**: What future concepts could we begin scaffolding without explicit teaching?
+- **Connection Bridging**: Which existing experiences (physical, emotional, narrative, technical) can illuminate new concepts?
+- **Mental Model Expansion**: How might this topic help reorganize or deepen their understanding of the broader system?

+#### **Engagement Design**
+- Where might genuine curiosity naturally emerge from their current experience?
+- What personal investment opportunities exist within this topic area?
+- How can completion *require* authentic exploration rather than compliance?
+- What creative agency can students exercise while still achieving learning objectives?
+- Which multiple frameworks (mechanical, narrative, systems, aesthetic, conceptual) could illuminate this concept?

+#### **Contextual Scope**
+- Is this a moment for new concept introduction, integration work, or consolidation?
+- What ratio of skill-building vs. connection-making serves this learning moment?
+- How does this lab fit into the larger arc of their development?
+- What constraints (time, prior knowledge, emotional capacity) shape the design space?

+### Emerging Objectives Principle

+**Learning objectives emerge from context inquiry rather than predetermined curriculum requirements.** The deepest learning happens when objectives arise naturally from students' current needs, curiosities, and developmental readiness rather than being imposed externally.

 ## Core Teaching Principles

+### 1. Connection-Based Learning

+**Key Insight**: Engagement emerges from *connection*, not accumulation.
+Students learn most effectively when new concepts illuminate or reorganize their existing understanding, rather than adding isolated factoids to disconnected boxes.

+**Multiple Connection Frameworks**: Rather than single-perspective explanations, design activities that offer multiple valid ways to understand the same concept:
+- **Mechanical**: How systems work (properties as adjustable dials)
+- **Narrative**: Stories of change and interaction (elements with histories)
+- **Systems**: Relationships between components (browser as active interpreter)
+- **Aesthetic**: Intentional craft and user experience (smooth motion feels professional)
+- **Conceptual**: Abstract patterns (state, time, interpolation)

+Different students connect through different frameworks - the same activity can reinforce different aspects for different learners.

+**Forward and Backward Compatibility**: Design labs to:
+- **Harvest planted seeds**: Build on frameworks we've been gradually exposing them to
+- **Plant future seeds**: Scaffold concepts that will become relevant later
+- **Bridge existing experience**: Connect to physical, emotional, and narrative understanding they already possess

+### 2. Personal Investment & Creative Agency

+**Transform Compliance into Ownership**: The difference between "complete these exercises" and "bring your dreams to life" is transformative.
+When students have genuine investment in the content, engagement follows naturally.

+**Creative Agency Within Structure**: Provide scaffolding and clear objectives while offering meaningful choices:
+- Customize content with personal examples and preferences
+- Choose between multiple valid approaches to problems
+- Express individual aesthetic and narrative preferences
+- Make decisions that affect the final outcome

+**Why This Works**: Personal investment creates intrinsic motivation, while creative choices help students understand that development involves constant decision-making, not just rule-following.

-### 1. Ecosystem Context Over Syntax
+### 3. Ecosystem Context Over Syntax
 - Explain **what things are**, not just how to use them
 - More importantly: **why this matters** and **how it fits their growing mental model**
-- Remember: their framework for understanding web development is nascent and evolving
+- Remember: their framework for understanding development is actively evolving
-- Week 6 context needs differ vastly from week 52 context needs
+- Context needs change dramatically as understanding deepens

-### 2. Paradigm-Aware Instruction
+### 4. Paradigm-Aware Instruction
-- Students are actively building their mental model of how web development works
+- Students are actively building their mental model of how development works
 - Connect new concepts to what they already understand
-- Explain how this fits into the broader evolution of web development
+- Explain how this fits into the broader evolution of technology
 - Help them see the "why" behind technical decisions

-### 3. Structure with Flexibility
+### 5. Structure with Flexibility
-- Provide clear guidance and scaffolding at this early stage
+- Provide clear guidance and scaffolding while remaining responsive to context
-- Different lab types need different approaches:
+- Different lab types serve different developmental moments:
   - **Skill practice labs**: More structured, focused on specific concepts
+  - **Integration labs**: Connection-heavy, using one concept to reinforce many
-  - **Mini-capstone projects**: More freedom and creative expression
+  - **Mini-capstone projects**: Creative freedom within defined constraints
-  - **Debugging challenges**: Guided problem-solving
+  - **Debugging challenges**: Guided problem-solving and system understanding
-- Unit tests provide valuable feedback loops (though time-intensive to build well)
+- Testing serves learning, not evaluation

-### 4. Confidence Building
+### 6. Confidence Building
-- Early wins are crucial for maintaining motivation
+- Early wins and clear progress indicators maintain motivation
-- Clear progress indicators and celebration of achievements
-- Patient, encouraging tone throughout
+- Patient, encouraging tone that respects the learning journey
-- Multiple entry points for different skill levels
+- Multiple entry points accommodate different learning styles and paces
+- Celebration of genuine understanding over performance

-### 5. Problem-First Learning Design
+### 7. Problem-First Learning Design
 **Key Discovery**: Passive exercises (like "uncomment this code") are disengaging and don't build genuine understanding.
 Active problem-solving creates meaningful learning.

 **The Problem-Solution Pattern:**